Communities

 This is common among chasidim, not only Chabad.

-ploni‭ wrote about 4 years ago
+ploni‭ wrote over 4 years ago

 @msh210 It's not universal amongst chassidim.
 See here for example, where the chazzan says it too.